M-E-U-E/Assignment-1/README.md

     .point-info: Provides style for additional information, such as travel time and distance.

     .point-note: Additional notes or details, usually displayed at the bottom of a section.
+I add comments in my CSS code to clarify the structure and explain specific styles, making it easier to maintain and understand.
 ## Responsive Design
 The design includes media queries to ensure optimal layout across different devices: